Background >

 The primary data analyzed on this site is Bitcoin's closing price.
 However, we recognize that various factors, also known as features, influence its price and can enhance the model's prediction accuracy.

-Bitcoin is unique due to the computations it requires.
-More interestingly, Bitcoin undergoes regular halving events, where the rate of new Bitcoin creation is halved.
-This mechanism is designed to control inflation, and it’s reasonable to expect that it may influence Bitcoin prices.
+Bitcoin undergoes regular halving events when the rate of new Bitcoin creation is halved.
+This mechanism is designed to control inflation, thus it's reasonable to expect that it influences Bitcoin prices.

 The year is a valuable feature for this reason.
-However, instead of using all four digits, e.g., '2', '0', '1', '4', we aim to capture periodicity by using just the last digit, e.g., '4'.
-This approach helps prevent data leakage or overfitting.
-A model with access to full digits might memorize past events as precise indicators, resulting in poor generalization to new data.
+However, instead of using all four digits in the year, we capture periodicity by using just the last digit, e.g., '4' in 2024.
+This approach helps prevent data leakage or overfitting as a model with access to full digits might memorize past events instead of learning the underlying pattern.

 Price data typically includes OHLC (Open, High, Low, Close) values.
-By calculating ratios between them, we can create new features.
+By calculating ratios between them, we can measure price fluctuation.
 For example, $(Open - Close) / Close$ represents the percentage change between open and close prices.
-These ratios can be extended across various data fields.
+Ratios can be computed across various data fields.

 Technical indicators are derived from price and volume data, such as moving averages, relative strength index (RSI), Bollinger Bands, MACD, and stochastic oscillator.

 The goal of these indicators is to predict future price movements, although none alone is conclusive.
-They are often used as filters or as components within a broader prediction model.
+They are often used as signals within a broader prediction model.

 Technical analysis often incorporates specific patterns.
 For example, the head and shoulders pattern, shown below, suggests a price drop after reaching a peak.